Reece Wabara: Bolton Wanderers

 On 15 February 2017, Bolton completed the signing of Wabara until the end of the season.
 On 11 May the club confirmed that Wabara would be leaving at the end of his contract on 30 June.
 After leaving Bolton, Wabara retired to focus on his fashion brand.

 International career

 Wabara is eligible to represent both England and Nigeria as he has a Nigerian grandfather, but chose to represent England international as the country of his birth at youth level.
 In May 2008, Wabara was called up by England U17.

 Reece made his England U20 debut in a 1–0 defeat to France U20 in February 2011.
 He was then named in Brian Eastick's squad for the FIFA U20 World Cup in Colombia in the summer of 2011.

 Business career

 Wabara is the CEO of the clothing brand Manière De Voir, which he founded in 2013.
+The business was ranked as one of the fastest-growing private companies in Britain in 2022 and 2023, with annual revenue of £34.7 million and profits doubling from the previous year to £6.6 million.

+He was ranked 19th on the 2023 Sunday Times Young Rich List with a net worth of £83million.
+Ironically, this makes him wealthier than every active Premier League footballer, a career he retired from at the tender age of 26.
+Manière De Voir expanded its physical retail presence by opening a flagship store at 354 Oxford Street, London, in December 2023, coinciding with the brand's 10th anniversary.
+As of 2025, Manière De Voir has expanded to 4 stores worldwide.

+In August 2024, Reece Wabara paid £9.4 million to buy out the stake in his company owned by a childhood friend.

 Personal life

-Reece's grandfather, Lawrence Wabara, was a Nigerian international footballer. and is the nephew of former Rangers player Mark Walters and Pelé Reid.
+Reece's grandfather, Lawrence Wabara, was a Nigerian international footballer. and is the nephew of former Rangers player Mark Walters and boxer Pelé Reid.
 Wabara attended South Bromsgrove High School.